albert-decatur/junk2geo/README.md

 Note that you can greatly speed up performance on repeatative datasets by finding only unique values that should matter to geocoding.
 For example, if you start with a 2.7m record OECD CRS dataset, try taking unique values of just fields that have geocodeable information, and use this input to join back to the original after geocoding.

+Cultivating a good stopword list is one of the best ways to improve accuracy.
+The ideal stopword list would contain all the words that appear in your text, regardless of language and spelling, that are not placenames.
+Of course, you don't want to make the stopword list enourmous (eg >1m records).

 How it Works
 ============